keu/docs/astro/secrets-backend.md

 :::warning

-If you want to deploy your project to a hosted Git repository before deploying to Astronomer, be sure to save `<your-client-id>`, `<your-tenant-id>`, and `<your-client-secret>`  in a secure manner.
-When you deploy to Astronomer, you should set these values as secrets via the Astronomer UI.
+If you want to deploy your project to a hosted Git repository before deploying to Astro, be sure to save `<your-client-id>`, `<your-tenant-id>`, and `<your-client-secret>`  in a secure manner.
+When you deploy to Astro, you should set these values as secrets via the Cloud UI.

 :::

 ### Step 4: Test Key Vault Locally

-To test your Key Vault setup on Astronomer locally, [create a new secret](https://docs.microsoft.com/en-us/azure/key-vault/secrets/quick-create-portal#add-a-secret-to-key-vault) in Key Vault containing either a variable or a connection.
+To test your Key Vault setup on Astro locally, [create a new secret](https://docs.microsoft.com/en-us/azure/key-vault/secrets/quick-create-portal#add-a-secret-to-key-vault) in Key Vault containing either a variable or a connection.

 Once you create a test secret, write a simple DAG which calls the secret and add this DAG to your project's `dags` directory.
 For example, you can use the following DAG to print the value of a variable to your task logs: